 - Annotated video tour of the exhibition

-- Online exhibition with images and video.
+- Online exhibition with image and video

-Video recording of the artists talk on Zoom:
+Recording of the artist talk on Zoom:

 Dr. Hildegard Kurt, cultural scientist, author and practically active in the field of the expanded concept of art.
 Co-founder and.
 Institute for Art, Culture and Sustainability e.V.

 How can the new enter the world?
-Here, “new” does not refer to new varieties of capitalism, new technical imitations or new dimensions of the climate catastrophe, but to socially and ecologically just societies.
+Here, “new” does not refer to new varieties of capitalism, new technical framings, or new dimensions of climate catastrophe, but to socially and ecologically just societies.
 Starting from this question, Hildegard Kurt, speaking and drawing in times of anxiety about the future, attempts to liberate the guiding principle of future viability from its encapsulation.
 The image of a “new muse”, whose appearance Joseph Beuys had already announced at the beginning of the 1980s, points the way.

-Exhibition end 4.6., 7 p.m.: Online – Workshop Talk “Joseph Beuys: Light and Dark”
+End of exhibition 4.6., 7 p.m.: GG3 Online – Workshop discussion “Joseph Beuys: Light and Dark”.